 - Social Justice (SJ).

-Courses certified as meeting the SF State Studies requirements may be upper or lower division, may be in General Education, a major or minor, or may be an elective.
-Because of the large number of SF State Studies courses, most students will take more than one SF State Studies course, and will not have to seek out such courses.
-A brief description of each is given below.
-Please check the Bulletin for additional requirements that these courses may meet.
+Courses certified as meeting the SF State Studies requirements may be upper- or lower-division, may be in General Education, a major or minor, or an elective.
+Because of the large number of SF State Studies courses, most students will take more than one SF State Studies course and will not have to seek out such courses.

 Other Academic Programs

 Certificate programs provide individuals the opportunity to develop specialized skills in areas that may complement majors or minors.
 These programs focus on a narrow spectrum of knowledge or skills and require fewer units than a major.
-SF State's College of Extended Learning also offers certificate programs.
-Students who are pursing a baccalaureate degree and certificate at the same time may only do so if they can complete them within 120 units.
+SF State's College of Professional & Global Education also offers certificate programs.
+Students who are pursuing a baccalaureate degree and certificate at the same time are encouraged to complete both programs within 120 units.

 Pre-professional programs are available for students who are interested in pursuing professional school studies after the baccalaureate degree.
-For information and referral, consult the University Bulletin and/or the Advising Center.
+For information and referral, consult the Undergraduate Advising Center.

 Second Baccalaureate Degree

 Subject to restrictions imposed by the CSU Chancellor’s Office, in rare instances a student who already holds a bachelor's degree may apply for admission to work toward a second baccalaureate degree.
 If approved, the student will be admitted to the undergraduate program, typically at the senior level.
-Check CSU Mentor (www.csumentor.edu) for programs open to second baccalaureate applications.
+Check Admissions for programs open to second baccalaureate applications.

 Students who have previously earned a baccalaureate or higher degree from an institution accredited by a regional accrediting association will not have to complete any GE or additional graduation requirements.
 These students will only be held to completing courses specifically required for the secondary major.